 In fact, toddlers with four toys played more deeply and imaginatively with each toy for longer periods, while those with sixteen choices were distracted and bounced to different toys quickly (source).

-Having too many choices in toys or the number of pieces in a toy set is one of the big problems I faced with my first two toddlers.
+Having too many toy choices or too many pieces in a toy set is one of the big problems I faced with my first two toddlers.
 In this case, it certainly seems that less is more!

 5. Lack of Social Play